oordenesg/how_to_analytics_test/README.md

 - They are earning money whenever they are online.
 This is an efficient utilization of resources.
 - Total trip time / total online time  is a good metric for fleet utilization.

+### Questions CSV1

+1. Name the 72 hour period with the highest amount of zeroes?
+A - Feb 4th to Feb 6th
+2. Between the 1st and 5th of February, which dates has the most completed tips?
+A: February 3rd
+3. What hour of the day had the most completed trips on February 11?
+A: 15:00
+4. What hour of the day from the 15 day period in February had the last number of requests?
+A: 01:00 to 02:00
+5. What is percentage of all the eyeballs that ocurred on Friday?
+A: 15%
+6. What is the weighted average of requests per driver for the 15 day data set?
+A: 2.4
+7.

 ### General Questions